ILHAE-YU/christmas-tree-on-terminal/README.md

-# Christmas Tree on Terminal
+# Christmas Tree in Terminal
-Display animated ASCII Christmas Tree directly on your terminal! <br>
+Display animated ASCII Christmas Tree directly in your terminal! <br>

 (Warning!
 It is designed for a very large terminal size.
 The recommended terminal dimensions are width 500 and height 200, so you may need to resize or zoom out your terminal to display everything properly.)